nathanielburman/horror-evil-witch-of-wonderland/README.md

 This witch emerges.

+Saying "I am what nightmares are made of!" and she rips into the dimension fully.
+Her arms and legs and faces not fully emerged.
+Suddenly, three eboys emerged around her.
+Eboy 12, eboy 13, eboy 17 pop out of their bubbles and look around at the egirls who are staring at them.
+"Come on, I thought we were all witches here."
+The eboy says as he glances around the room.

+The mother witch keeps her eyes on the master cat witch.

 <img src="https://github.com/nathanielburman/horror-evil-witch-of-wonderland/blob/main/1116dream_TradingCard.jpg" width="600px"></img>

 She meets the witch and all the cats meet the witch in a epic battle where cats jumped and pounce onto the enemy with their fluffy coats.
 Portal cats emerge from the shadows and more cats attack the witch.